benkuly/trixnity/README.md

 )
 ```

-It is important, that you call `matrixClient.startSync()`, to fully start the client.
+It is important, that you call `matrixClient.startSync()` to fully start the client.

 ### Read data

 Most data in Trixnity is wrapped into Kotlins `StateFlow`.
 This means, that you get the current value, but also every
-future value.
-This is useful when e.g. the display name or the avatar of a user changes, because you only need to render
+future values.
+This is useful when e.g. the display name or the avatar of a user changes, because you only need to
-that change and not you complete application.
+render that change and not your complete application.

 There are some important data, which are described below: